How to Fix Error Too Many Redirects Issue in WordPress (ERR_TOO_MANY_REDIRECTS)

 The WordPress Address and Site Address fields are supposed to be the same.
 Sometimes, however, people may put www in one URL but non-www in the other.

-Go to the theme folder of your WordPress site using an FTP client.
+1. Navigate to the theme folder of your WordPress site using your FTP client.

-Locate and open the functions.php file with your HTML editor.
+2. Locate and open the functions.php file in an HTML editor.

 update_option( 'siteurl', 'https://mysite.com' );